top of page

 Chinese Mythology

-Origin of Ancient Mythology
+Origin of Ancient Chinese Mythology

-The Classic of the Mountains and Seas or Shan Hai Jing, a book with only pictures and descriptive Chinese characters added centuries later, was believed to be the origin and foundation of ancient mythology in China.
+The Classic of the Mountains and Seas, or Shan Hai Jing, is a remarkable book primarily composed of illustrations with descriptive Chinese characters added centuries later.

 Ancient and Mythical Creatures in Chinese mythology